Digital-Media/big_data/document/EXERCISE.md

 ## In Linux bash:

 Write curl query for

 1. findOne
 2. find many
 3. insertOne
 4. updateOne
 5. deleteOne

+Or use any programming language you like to send a http-request.

 ### In Powershell